 The main goal of this second interview is to decide whether it is worth inviting you for the face to face meeting in the company.
 The questions are not super difficult at this stage, but they are difficult enough to test your readiness for the technical aspects of the job.

-Once they invite you for a in-person interview to Amazon, you still have a lot of work to do.
+Once they invite you for a in-person interview to Amazon (or the Chime alternative during the pandemic), you still have a lot of work to do.

 - Describe a situation when you had a conflict with a colleague.
 Tell us who started the conflict, and how you tried to solve it.

 - Give me an example of when you received criticism.
 How did you respond to the information?